Gladsaxe Municipality

 The site of its municipal council is the town of Buddinge.
-Other towns in the municipality are Gladsaxe, Bagsværd, and Mørkhøj (Søborg is often mentioned wrongly, but it is just a part of Buddinge)—but town limits are not distinguishable because the towns have grown together in an urban sprawl.
+Other towns in the municipality are Gladsaxe, Bagsværd, Mørkhøj and Søborg —but town limits are not distinguishable because the towns have grown together in an urban sprawl.

 Mørkhøj, Værebro in Bagsværd and Høje-Gladsaxe are larger housing projects and home to many immigrants and being typical for many concrete highrise suburbs in Copenhagen.
 Picture of Gladsaxe Heights:

 At Gladsaxe, there is a 206.5 m guyed TV mast, which was built in 1955.
 It was the first TV transmission site in Denmark.

 Since 2014, Gladsaxe has been home to Copenhagen gem and mineral show, the largest gem and mineral show in Scandinavia.
 The show is an annual two-day event that attracts exhibitors from all around the world and an audience of thousands from Denmark and Sweden.

 Gladsaxe municipality was not merged with other municipalities by 1 January 2007 as the result of nationwide Kommunalreformen ("The Municipal Reform" of 2007).